-Lenders blame a rise in fraud as the reason for the cull – criteria have been tightened and a smaller panel should be easier to keep an eye on.
+Banks point to the increase in fraud as the reason for the cull – criteria have been tightened and a smaller panel should be easier to keep an eye on.
 No lender will say how many solicitors have been dropped, claiming the information is commercially sensitive, but the Law Society says it is being contacted daily by practices that have been removed from panels, or have other concerns about them.
 Some do not even realise they have been dropped until contacted by a borrower who has instructed them as might be the situation in your buyer’s case.
 Your purchasers are unlikely to have any sway in the decision.

 A precondition to being on the Metro Bank approved panel is to comply with the CML Handbook requirements (last updated for this lender on Metro Bank) which do require that your lawyer disclose any incorrect assumptions in the lender’s valuation report and the legal papers.
-Should you refuse to allow your lawyer to make the appropriate notification then your lawyer will have no choice but to discontinue acting for both parties.
+Should you refuse to allow your lawyer to make the appropriate notification then your lawyer will have no choice but to discontinue acting for you.